arrangabriel/IT1901-project-gr23/readme.md

 # Get Fit - group 2123 project

-This is the coding project to group 2123 in the course IT1901.
-The project is git modified and it will open in gitpod when you push the lable above this README-file
+This is the project made by group 2123 in IT1901.
+The project is git podified and it will open in gitpod when you press the button above.

 ## Running, building and testing the project